readingshapes/stock_forecasting/README.md

 # Data

-Twenty years of Yahoo Finance Data will be used.
-Data from Yahoo Finance will be the data source.
+Yahoo Finance package was used for historical data.

 # Method
+SARIMA (Seasonal AutoRegressive Integrated Moving Average) Models were created for three stocks: AAPL, NVDA and TSLA.
+SARIMA models with four different time ranges of historical data were compared for each stock.
+The accuracy of these models were analyzed.

-LSTM (Long short-term memory) Models will be used to calculate future stock prices.
+A LSTM (Long short-term memory) Model was created for the AAPL stock for more analysis.
 LTSM Models are Recurrent Neural Networks (RNN) used for time-series data.

+Project Infrastructure:
 Yahoo Finance Data -> Python -> SQL, BigQuery -> Airflow, dbt -> TensorFlow -> Looker

 # Tools
 - LANGUAGE: Python
-- DATABASE: PostgreSQL or SQL?
 - DATA WAREHOUSE: Google BigQuery
 - ML MODELING: Google Looker
 - SOFTWARE LIBRARY FOR ML: TensorFlow